WebAssembly/spec/document/core/exec/runtime.rst

 Table elements can be mutated through :ref:`table instructions <syntax-instr-table>`, the execution of an active :ref:`element segment <syntax-elem>`, or by external means provided by the :ref:`embedder <embedder>`.

 It is an invariant of the semantics that all table elements have a type :ref:`matching <match-reftype>` the element type of ${:tabletype}.
-It also is an invariant that the length of the element sequence never exceeds the maximum size of ${:tabletype}, if present.
+It also is an invariant that the length of the element sequence never exceeds the maximum size of ${:tabletype}.

 .. index:: ! memory instance, memory, byte, ! page size, memory type, embedder, data segment, instruction